 National Organization of Black Law Enforcement Executives Kicks Off 2020 Annual Holiday Toy and Clothing Drive

-"The Holiday Toy and Clothing Drive have become the highlight of our year every year," said President Ship.
-"Because company holiday parties and family holiday gatherings have been canceled because of COVID19, NOBLE NJ wants to make this year's toy and clothing drive extra special for disadvantaged New Jersey families," continued Ship.
+"The Holiday Toy and Clothing Drive has become the highlight of our year every year," said President Ship.
+"Because company holiday parties and family holiday gatherings have been cancelled because of COVID19, NOBLE NJ wants to make this year's toy and clothing drive extra special for disadvantaged New Jersey families," continued Ship.

 Visit www.noblenj.org for more details and information about how you can support the 2020 NOBLE NJ Annual Holiday Toy and Clothing Drive.